 How to stay safe

-The coronavirus pandemic has made it easier for fraudsters to operate as it’s more difficult to do essential things like travelling or checking out a property to buy or rent.
+The coronavirus pandemic has made it easier for fraudsters to operate as it made it more difficult to do essential things like travelling or checking out a property to buy or rent when lockdown restrictions were in place.

 SpareRoom has revealed a range of scams to look out for with tips on how to spot (and avoid) a scam.